Looking to invest in space aside from Virgin Galactic? Here are MyWallSt’s top 3 space stocks to get you started.

-Over the past few years interest in the space industry has grown as new and exciting technology fuels both the rockets and human potential in Space.
-Wall Street predicts this will be the next multi-trillion dollar industry within the next 2 decades and there are already big players known to the general public: SpaceX, Virgin Galactic (NYSE: SPCE), Boeing (NYSE: BA) as well as NASA and the recently formed U.S. Space Force — no relation to Netflix’s (NASDAQ: NFLX) recent show starring Steve Carrell.
+Over the past few years, interest in the space industry has grown as new and exciting technology fuels both the rockets and human potential in Space.
+Wall Street predicts this will be the next multi-trillion dollar industry within the next 2 decades and there are already a number of space stocks known to the investing public: SpaceX, Virgin Galactic (NYSE: SPCE), Boeing (NYSE: BA) as well as NASA and the recently formed U.S. Space Force — no relation to Netflix’s (NASDAQ: NFLX) recent show starring Steve Carrell.

 Unfortunately for investors, SpaceX is privately owned by Tesla (NASDAQ: TSLA) CEO Elon Musk and Boeing has had its share of turbulence in recent years.
 Virgin Galactic has had its ups and downs (quite literally) over the past few years.
 Although experiencing an ‘up’ right now, Virgin Galactic is still not profitable and has been delaying commercial space flight for over a decade.
 There is no doubt it will eventually get there — especially with the new Space Act agreement — but in the meantime, here are three other space stocks that will continue to profit in this soaring industry growth.

 MyWallSt’s Top 3 Space Stocks

 1. Aerojet Rocketdyne